 welcome to student accessibility services

-Student Accessibility Services (SAS) provides accommodations to students with disabilities who are enrolled in the University of Maine.
-SAS and the University of Maine is committed to accommodating students with disabilities and helping them to achieve academic success.
+Student Accessibility Services (SAS) provides accommodations to students with disabilities who are enrolled in the University of Maine and the University of Maine at Machias.
+SAS and the campus communities are committed to accommodating students with disabilities and helping them to achieve academic success.
 SAS provides students with reasonable accommodations and services to ensure equal access to education as intended by Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.
-SAS provides accommodations for the following types of diagnoses:
+SAS provides accommodations for the following types of diagnoses.

 • Reading, writing, math or specific learning disabilities